pingcap/docs/tidb-cloud/serverless-external-storage.md

         ![Copy bucket ARN](/media/tidb-cloud/copy-bucket-arn.png)

-    3. Open the [IAM console](https://console.aws.amazon.com/iam/), click **Policies** in the navigation pane on the left, and then click **Create Policy**.
+    3. Open the [IAM console](https://console.aws.amazon.com/iam/), click **Policies** in the left navigation pane, and then click **Create Policy**.

         ![Create a policy](/media/tidb-cloud/aws-create-policy.png)

     4. On the **Create policy** page, click the **JSON** tab.

     5. Configure the policy in the policy text field according to your needs.
-Here is an example which can be used to export from and import to TiDB Serverless.
+The following is an example that you can use to export data from and import data to a TiDB Serverless cluster.

         ```json
         {